Little Bay, New South Wales

-Little Bay is a suburb in the Eastern Suburbs of Sydney, in the state of New South Wales, Australia.
-Little Bay is located 14 kilometres south-east of the Sydney central business district and is part of the local government area of the City of Randwick.
+Little Bay is a suburb in the Eastern Suburbs of Sydney, New South Wales, Australia.
+It is located 14 kilometres south-east of the Sydney central business district and is part of the local government area of the City of Randwick.

 Little Bay is a coastal suburb, to the north of Botany Bay.
 The suburb takes its name from the geographical formation called Little Bay, which also features a small beach.
 The Prince Henry Hospital was a famous landmark once located at Little Bay.